The Ultimate Buck Hunting Knife Guide

 Carry System:Leather sheath

 Buck can make all the updates and modern designs it wants to, it’s really hard to beat the Vanguard for function and looks.
-The shape of the blade is versatile enough to use for bother small and large game, and the knife itself is so tough and well balanced it ends up getting used for just about everything when you’re in the bush.
+The shape of the blade is versatile enough to use for both small and large game, and the knife itself is so tough and well balanced it ends up getting used for just about everything when you’re in the bush.
 The handle can get a little slippery, and the sheath isn’t exactly optimized for long hikes, but those are pretty minor issues in the face of overall design.
 The Vanguard is not perfect, but it’s the kind of knife that makes you love its flaws.

 Zipper Knife